aws/aws-advanced-jdbc-wrapper/docs/JDBC-WRAPPER-CONFIGURATION-ASSISTANT.md

 > This is a read-through cache with **no invalidation**.
 Do not recommend it for data an application reads back after writing.
 For a shared, per-query opt-in cache use `remoteQueryCache` instead.
 See [Data Local Cache Plugin](./using-the-jdbc-driver/using-plugins/UsingTheDataCachePlugin.md).

+> [!WARNING]\
+> Setting `dataCacheTtlMs=0` and `dataCacheMaxSize=0` together leaves the cache unbounded in both staleness and size.
+That was the behaviour before version 4.4.0 and is not recommended.

+Both `dataCacheTtlMs` and `dataCacheMaxSize` reject negative values: a negative value throws `IllegalArgumentException` when the property is read, rather than being treated as "unlimited".
+Use `0` for that.

 ### 5.22 `remoteQueryCache` — Remote query result cache (universal)

 Caches read-only query results in a remote Valkey/ElastiCache cluster, using SQL hint comments to opt in.